OpenDSA/OpenDSA/RST/en/Glossary.rst

    range query
       Records are returned if their relevant key value falls with a specified range.

+   record
+      A collection of information, typical implemented as an object in an object-oriented programming language.
+      Many data structures are organized containers for a collection of records.

    recurrence relation
       A recurrence relation defines a function by means of an